12 December 2020

 A vault model also maintains an important separation between "raw" ingested data and the "business" data that has domain specific rules applied to it, such as naming conventions or common taxonomies.
 This abstraction allows you to defer many modelling decisions until after data has been ingested as the structure of new data can largely be derived from the source system.

-This can be very powerful, especially in an environment where you frequently need to ingest new data sources.
-This type of change can be very expensive in an enterprise data warehouse and the process of analysing new sources, relating them to an existing model and figuring out the impact on downstream transformations can be protracted.
+This is convenient in an environment where you need to frequently ingest new data sources.
+This type of change can be particularly expensive in an enterprise data warehouse where the process of analysing new sources, relating them to an existing model and figuring out the impact on downstream transformations can be protracted.

 This does not completely negate the need for modelling decisions, but it gives you a lot more flexibility over when and how you make them.
 It allows for more iteration and experimentation, as you can make changes to entities and relationships without them cascading across the entire model.